beyond-sharepoint/sp-angular-webpack/README.md

     - [ ] Test On-Prem (and document steps!)
     - [ ] Deploy-App-SP (Requires NTLM Auth Lib)
     - [ ] Deploy-Proxy-SP (Requires NTLM Auth Lib)

+### Frequently Asked Questions (FAQ)

+ - Why Angular 1.x?
+Why not Angular 2?

+   As of this writing (Jan '17) while Angular 2 is out, the ecosystem and available libraries written in Angular 1.x far exceeds that of Angular 2.x.

+   There's probably various reasons for that including some instability of Angular 2.x during the RC process and the higher lift that it takes to create Angular 2 components.
+There's also something to be said about idiomatic JavaScript too.

+   Given the popularity of React, its preferred use by the Office 365 team and it's conceptual alignment to ASP.Net components, if time permits I may create a React based starter too.

+ - Isn't this breaking the app model?
+Security?

+   SharePoint Online uses the [cross-origin document messaging](https://en.wikipedia.org/wiki/Web_Messaging) technique numerous times, as does the MS Graph API. the [ADAL for AngularJS library](https://github.com/AzureAD/azure-activedirectory-library-for-js/blob/master/lib/adal-angular.js) uses the same techniques as this starter.

+   In "app" terms, this starter uses a "Provider Hosted App" approach, but doesn't require the registration of an "App" in SharePoint terms.
+It is in my opinion that the SharePoint conflaguration of an App (add-in) is a strange beast and unparalleled in the web community.
+In my opinion, SharePoint Online should be treated as a service (SPaaS) and MS should provide HTML+JS based tools/components that provide the SharePoint client side experience that are completely customizable.
+This starter aims to approach SharePoint developent in these terms.
+Hopefully the roadmap of SPFx will bring MS provided SharePoint development closer to this angle.